guidefari/here_hugo/apps/v2/src/content/book/Spotify-Teardown.md

 > Spotify, in other words, relies not only on investors, rights holders, and network operators but also on policymakers.
 Music piracy must not be too rampant, collecting societies too powerful, or privacy protections too strict if Spotify is to succeed in a country.

 ## History
-> In retrospect, Spotify’s early Swedish history appears in perfect sync with the legal proceedings against The Pirate Bay, which began with a police raid in May 2006—just weeks after Spotify was founded.
+> In retrospect, Spotify’s early Swedish history appears in perfect sync with the legal proceedings against The Pirate Bay, which began with a police raid in May 2006, just weeks after Spotify was founded.

-> This is how Lorentzon and Ek met: two Swedish multimillionaires—thirty-seven and twenty-three years old, respectively—both experiencing the boredom that may come with financial independence, as they would later explain.
+> This is how Lorentzon and Ek met: two Swedish multimillionaires, thirty-seven and twenty-three years old, respectively, both experiencing the boredom that may come with financial independence, as they would later explain.

 > Spotify opened its first office at Riddargatan 20 in central Stockholm, where software development begun in August 2006.
 The software was initially for distributing data over the internet from a central server to a large number of recipients using a peer-to-peer (P2P) network”